 Sign up now to receive more information about studying at Middlesex University London.

-This course will develop your skills and talents as a designer and scenographer while equipping you with a wide range of theatre-making and production skills that give you the ability to put your creative ideas into action.
+This course will develop your skills and talents as a scenographer while equipping you with a wide range of theatre-making and production skills that give you the ability to put your creative ideas into action.

 You'll study the key processes and principles of the practice and study of design and production as well as a diverse range of critical, cultural and historical perspectives on theatre as a live art form.
 You'll also learn how these are applied or considered in scenographic practice.
 You'll explore ethical approaches to theatre-making and the role of critical analysis in your and others’ design practice, and be introduced to professional networks, contexts and organisations relevant to your future career.